saiteja93/certified-aws-developer-associate-notes/1-aws-fundamentals/ebs.md

 * An EC2 machine loses its root volume (main drive) when it is manually terminated.
 * Unexpected terminations might happen from time to time (AWS would email you)
 * Sometimes, you need a way to store your instance data somewhere
-* An EBS (Elastic Block Store) Volume is a network drive you can attach to your instances while they run
+* An EBS (Elastic Block Store) Volume is a **network drive** you can attach to your instances while they run
 * It allows your instances to persist data
+* IOPS - I/O ops per second

 #### EBS Volume
 * It’s a network drive (Not a physical drive)
-    * It uses the network to communicate the instance, which means there might be a bit of latency
+    * It uses the network to communicate the instance, which means there might be a bit of **latency**
     * It can be detached from an EC2 instance and attached to another one quickly
 * It’s locked to an Availability Zone (AZ)
     * An EBS Volume in us-east-1a cannot be attached to us-east-1b
     * To move a volume across, you first need to snapshot it
 * Have a provisioned capacity (size in GBs and IOPs)
     * You get billed for all the provisioned capacity
     * You can increase the capacity of the drive over time